June 21, 2017

 Your home’s air conditioning system has a condensate drain line, which empties out the moisture your AC collects from your home’s air.

-You can dry using a wet/dry vacuum to suck out debris from your drain line, but if that doesn’t work, you’ll need to call a professional to use a special vacuum to clear the line.
+You can dry using a wet/dry vacuum to suck out debris from your drain line.

 The SMARTEST thing you can do to prepare your AC for summer is to have a cooling expert look at it to make sure it’s in good shape.